-If you have previously followed Battlefields Uncovered: Introduction to Archaeological and Historical Investigations of Conflict, you can develop and demonstrate your learning in this course.
-In this course, you can either join a heritage organisation near you to gain more practical skills or understanding around the excavation, preservation or presentation of battlefields or complete a guided research paper on a related topic.
+If you have previously completed Battlefields Uncovered: Introduction to Archaeological and Historical Investigations of Conflict, you can build on your learning in this course.
+You can choose to either join a heritage organisation near you to gain more practical skills or to write a guided research paper.

 Students may EITHER write an extra 2500 word paper over 30 hours on one of the following topics:

 - Select a site of conflict and suggest a plan for archaeological investigation;

 - Select a site of conflict and report on its preservation, past present and future;

 - Select a battle and explain how it has been represented in one or more form(s) of popular culture;